 Mornings in Florence are meant for Ponte Vecchio.
 Stroll back and forth across the bridge as the gold shops are opening; it’s the best time to window shop!
 Then, it’s museum time.
 Be sure to book the Uffizi or Academia in advance so you aren’t disappointed.
 Aim for a 10:00/11:00 slot, which leaves you a good amount of time in the museum, and plenty of time to explore after.
 After the museum, wander over to the Duomo and admire those incredible colors.
 Stop for a pizza lunch (we always do pizza for lunch and pasta for dinner) and a gelato snack before walking it all off as you hike up to Piazza Michelangelo.
 Purchase a bottle of wine on your way up there and enjoy it as you watch the sunset together.
 Then, head down for dinner (and more wine) in one of Florence’s bustling squares.

 The next day, book yourself onto a wine tasting tour so you can discover the magic of Tuscany.
 We loved the Tuscan Wine & Cheese Safari we did and highly recommend it; however, there is so much romance in the Tuscan countryside that pretty much any tour would do!

 READ MORE: The Most Romantic Experiences in Europe

 Hopefully this post has inspired you to book a much deserved romantic getaway!
-We are in the midst of planning our next one and can’t decide where to go, though Halstatt and Porto are currently topping our list.
+We are always thinking about our next romantic getawy in Europe and scouting the best destinations.
 What’s your favorite destination in Europe for a romantic weekend away?